AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 The system displays the Gamification page, depicting all the learners tasks and points is shown below:

-**Note**
+>[!NOTE]
+>

-Gamification points within a particular task are not cumulative.
+>Gamification points within a particular task are not cumulative.
 But, the points are added to learners account cumulatively if the learners get across these points across different tasks.
+>

-While assigning courses to points, administrator has to ensure that the learners get the points progressively.
+>While assigning courses to points, administrator has to ensure that the learners get the points progressively.

 **For Fast learner**